In ITIL, the process which I find most challenging to really understand fully is the Configuration Management Process.

 - and others

-One feature which caught my attention was the change requests management, which allows users to submit request for changes.
-Before a change can be made, it must firstly be approved by the person in charge.
+One feature which caught my attention was the change request management, which allows users to submit a request for changes.
+Before a change can be made, it must first be approved by the person in charge.
 Only then will the change be worked upon.

-By implementing EasyCMDB, some customers have also benefited during their ISO 20000 audits as many of the processes and configuration items have already been recorded.
+By implementing Canfigure, some customers have also benefited during their ISO 20000 audits as many of the processes and configuration items have already been recorded.

-Check out EasyCMDB to find out more about the web-based ITSM application today.
+Check out Canfigure to find out more about the web-based ITSM application today.